 Treatment and prognosis

-The bony defect can also be treated with bone grafting or placement of soft tissue within the defect.
-This is generally reserved for large defects 6-7.
+The bony defect can also be treated with bone grafting or placement of soft tissue within the defect but this is generally reserved for large defects 6-7.

 The Connolly procedure is performed by an open posterior approach and involves transferring the infraspinatus with a portion of greater the tuberosity into the defect, and rendering the defect extra-articular 6-7.